-The social model acknowledges disability as a natural part of human diversity and believes that people who move, perceive, think and communicate differently deserve the same respect and opportunities as everyone else in society.
+In response to these damaging models, the social model acknowledges disability as a natural part of human diversity and believes that people who move, perceive, think and communicate differently deserve the same respect and opportunities as everyone else in society.

-It views a person's disability as the impact of a person's interaction with their surroundings.
+The social model views a person's disability as the impact of a person's interaction with their surroundings.
 For example, a person using a wheelchair can enter a room with ramps but can't enter a room with stairs.
 It is the stairs, therefore, that are impacting a person's ability to enter the room.